“She has a gift for interviews and seems to put her sources at ease.”

 Summer Dashe has the story.

 During her time at KLTV she covered a variety of stories that garnered national attention.
-Her coverage of the EF3 tornado in Van, TX was part of two newscasts nominated for Lone Star Emmy Awards.
+Her coverage of the EF3 tornado in Van, TX was part of an Emmy Award winning newscast.
 Dashe was one of the first reporters to arrive and spent 27 hours straight reporting live from ground zero.
 Her camera was the first permitted deep into the wreckage during an exclusive ride along with local law enforcement.
 She was the first to break the news that the storm had resulted in fatalities hours before even networks or other local outlets could confirm it.
 The exclusive story she told two days later about the Mayor of Van playing golf instead of attending an early morning press conference, was aired on local stations across the country, CNN, and Good Morning America.

 She has told several other notable stories that earned national spots.
 The story of the blind builder, a completely blind man who built a house from the ground up was aired across the country and on several networks.
 A controversial calendar showing a dozen well-known East Texas leaders posing naked to benefit the SPCA of East Texas, was aired on Anderson Cooper.
 Her story of a gay couple denied service and called sexist slurs at an East Texas restaurant also made the rounds of local stations.
 It was ultimately picked up by Tosh.O prompting an entire segment on the couple.